gradio-app/gradio/guides/03_building-with-blocks/04_custom-CSS-and-JS.md

 The `head` parameter accepts any HTML tags you would normally insert into the `<head>` of a page.
 For example, you can also include `<meta>` tags to `head`.

+Note that injecting custom HTML can affect browser behavior and compatibility (e.g. keyboard shortcuts).
+You should test your interface across different browsers and be mindful of how scripts may interact with browser defaults.
-The `head` parameter opens many possibilities, often at the cost of browser compatibility.
-For example supporting keyboard shortcuts (i.e. keybindings) can interfere with some browser's behavior.
-Regardless, here's an example where where pressing `shift+s` triggers the event `click` of a specific `Button` component only if the browser focus is not on an input component (e.g. `Textbox` component):
+Here's an example where pressing `Shift + s` triggers the `click` event of a specific `Button` component if the browser focus is _not_ on an input component (e.g. `Textbox` component):

 ```python
 shortcut_js = """